Jayce Landberg: 2020–2023 Filmmaking

+During the production of the trilogy, Landberg filmed and directed two subsequent works entitled Promise of Asgaard released in April 2022 as well as the mini-documentary/rock opera “The Story of Tituba – Happy 4 U” which got over 6 nominations and selected as best film by several film festivals.

 Influences and style

-In the press, Landberg is often compared to guitarist Yngwie Malmsteen both style wise and technique wise.
+As a guitar player in the press, Landberg is often compared to guitarist Yngwie Malmsteen both style wise and technique wise.
 Although Landberg acknowledges the fact that he had been listening to Malmsteen in his early teens, he rejects the fact that he has a similar style, pointing out music and composition as a far greater emphasis in his music than just guitar technique.

 Among strong influences, Landberg has cited Edward van halen in several radio interviews such as in The Heavy Metal Mayhem Radio interview in New York.

 Personal life

 Landberg has dedicated the song Left on a Dream to one of his ex-longtime girlfriends.

 Landberg is known to be a bit of a recluse and speaks rarely of his private life.
 He is not very active on social media.

 Musical equipment

 Landberg uses mostly modified Stratocaster guitars, Les Pauls and old Marshall Plexi amplifiers.

 He dislikes the use of plug-ins and similar recording techniques according to a show aired on 22 September 2020 on London based ARfm Radio.